guerillalabs/guerillalabs/_posts/2014-10-23-extends-with-media-queries.md

 Then, while defining a module, I would like to do something like:

 <pre><code class="language-css">.module {
-    @extends %vertical-margin-s;
+    @extend %vertical-margin-s;

     @media (min-width: 400px) {
-        @extends %vertical-margin-m;
+        @extend %vertical-margin-m;
     }
     @media (min-width: 600px) {
-        @extends %vertical-margin-l;
+        @extend %vertical-margin-l;
     }
 }</code></pre>

-But Sass doesn't like that and won't allow you to perform an <code class="language-css">@extends</code> from within a media query.
+But Sass doesn't like that and won't allow you to perform an <code class="language-css">@extend</code> from within a media query.

 Fortunately, there is another way because the extended silent class can have media queries, which then carry over to the extending element.
 So, do this instead: